Coeloptera vulpina (Turner, 1916)

 male

 The adult moth of this species has brown forewings, and pale brown hindwings.
-The males fold the forewings to present a concave costa.
+The males fold the forewings to present a partially concave costa.
 All four wings have slightly concave margins.
 The labial palps are long, and are held straight in front of the head.
 The wingspan is about 1.3 cms.

 Coeloptera vulpina